Bryan Mortensen, Executive Director

 Tara Borin is a poet and writer living in the traditional territory of the Tr'ondëk Hwëch'in, Dawson City, Yukon.
 They are the membership associate at the Federation of BC Writers.
 Tara's debut poetry collection, The Pit, is out now with Nightwood Editions.
 You can find Tara online at taraborinwrites.com and @tara_borin on Twitter.

-Meaghan Hackinen is a west coast writer, ultra-endurance cyclist, and contest bank compiler for the FBCW.
+Meaghan Hackinen is a west coast writer, ultra-endurance cyclist, and Fund Development & Outreach Associate at the FBCW.
 Meaghan's two-wheeled adventures have taken her from Haida Gwaii to Mexico’s high plateaus, across Canada and the United States, and from North Cape to Tarifa along Europe’s highest paved roads.
 Her debut travel memoir, South Away: The Pacific Coast on Two Wheels (NeWest Press, 2019) was shortlisted for two Canadian book awards.
 Find Meaghan at meaghanhackinen.com.

 Cristy Watson, Committee Chair, Wise Words